Dr-dyrane/slatechain/documentation/erp.md

 *   Create a dedicated service within your `src/lib/services` directory to handle data retrieval and transformation.
 This service should:
     *   Authenticate with the external system (if necessary).
     *   Make API calls to retrieve the relevant data.
-    *   Transform the data into a consistent and easily consumable format for SlateChain components.
+    *   Transform the data into a consistent and easily consumable format for SupplyCycles components.
 *   **Example (Shopify):**

     ```typescript